ingridt123/cs131-tools/tree-visualization-final/Notes.md

 createNodeS "1.1" . showConstr . toConstr $ d :: [StatementS]
 ```

-#### Line 2: Parent -> Child Edges
+#### Line 3: Parent -> Child Edges
 ```
 (foldr (.) id . gASTEdges nextId $ childIds) :: StatementS
 ```
-The second line creates a difference list representing a list containing edges from the parent node (with id `nextId`) to each of the child nodes.
+The third line creates a difference list representing a list containing edges from the parent node (with id `nextId`) to each of the child nodes.
 Each element in `childIds` is an id for these child nodes.

 Note that if `d` is a `String` and `expandStr = False` (i.e. `String`s should not be expanded), then there will only be one child node and thus only one element in `childIds`.
 Otherwise, the number of child nodes is equal to the number of immediate subterms of `d`.
 For example, `BinOp (BinOp (Num2 5.0) PlusOp (BinOp (Num2 2.0) TimesOp (Num2 6.0))) MinusOp (Num2 4.0)` has 3 immediate subterms `BinOp (Num2 5.0) ...`, `MinusOp` and `(Num2 4.0)`.